javierclb/tutorials/markdown.md

 - The notebook interface allows you to put a `Markdown` cell in a notebook
 - Unlike GitHub, it also allows you to embed LaTeX directly (inside of either `$$ a = b $$` or `$a = b$`) within the `Markdown` cells.
 - An advantage of storing notebooks in GitHub, is that they will automatically do a read-only display.
 For example, see [Linear Algebra Review](notebooks/linear_algebra_review.ipynb)

+## Editors for Markdown Files
+- While Markdown is a simple format, if you are editing a lot of `.md` files, you will want to use an editor with syntax highlighting and preview.
+- [Atom](https://atom.io/) is an excellent choice.
+See [Atom](atom.md).
+- One option, is to use [VS Code](https://code.visualstudio.com/) and install the [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extension for syntax highlighting, keyboard shortcuts, and a preview window.